-Philippians 2:9-11 ESV Therefore God has highly exalted him and bestowed on him the name that is above every name, 10 so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, 11 and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.
+Philippians 2:9-11 KJV Wherefore God also hath highly exalted him, and given him a name which is above every name: 10 That at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth; 11 And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.

 Jesus brought Himself low, to be lifted high.
-As we marvel in the fact that He came to Earth for us, we should rejoice in Him and exalt in His name and the work He did and does.
+As we marvel at the fact that He came to Earth for us, we should rejoice in Him and exalt in His name and the work He did and does.
 We can praise Him every day and be thankful for what He did.
 And we can strive to live this way also!
 We can put others first and live to love and serve God and His people.
 We can praise and worship the Lord for the wonderful things He has done.
 And we can live in the presence of Him always.